bumptech/glide/_posts/2017-11-09-resourcereuse.md

 Glide's ``BitmapPool`` has a fixed size.
 When ``Bitmap``s are evicted from the pool without being re-used, Glide will call [``recycle()``][7].
 If an application inadvertently continues to hold on to the ``Bitmap`` even after indicating to Glide that it is safe to recycle it, the application may then attempt to draw the ``Bitmap``, resulting in a crash in ``onDraw()``.

 This problem could be due to the fact that one target is being used for two ``ImageView``s, and one of the ``ImageView``s still tries to access the recycled ``Bitmap`` after it has been put into the ``BitmapPool``.
-This recycling error can be hard to reproduce, due to several factors: 1) when the bitmap is put into the pool, 2) when the bitmap is recycled, and 3) what the size of the ``BitmapPool`` and memory cache are that leads to the recycling of the ``Bitmap``.
+This recycling error can be hard to reproduce, due to several factors:

+1. When the bitmap is put into the pool
+2. When the bitmap is recycled, and
+3. What the size of the ``BitmapPool`` and memory cache are that leads to the recycling of the ``Bitmap``.

 The following snippet can be put into your ``GlideModule`` to help making this problem easier to reproduce:

 ```java
 @Override